 Manassa - Antonito is a very small town located in the state of Colorado.
 With a population of 3,384 people and just one neighborhood, Manassa - Antonito is the 107th largest community in Colorado.

-Manassa - Antonito is a blue-collar town, with 39.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Manassa - Antonito is generally considered to be a blue-collar town.
+39.50% of the Manassa - Antonito workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Manassa - Antonito is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Manassa - Antonito who work in management occupations (10.83%), office and administrative support (10.47%), and farm management occupations (9.80%).

-The citizens of Manassa - Antonito are slightly less educated than the national average of 21.84% for the average city or town: 16.95% of adults in Manassa - Antonito have a bachelor's degree or advanced degree
+The percentage of adults in Manassa - Antonito with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.95% of adults in Manassa - Antonito have a bachelor's degree or advanced degree.

 The per capita income in Manassa - Antonito in 2022 was $30,194, which is lower middle income relative to Colorado and the nation.
 This equates to an annual income of $120,776 for a family of four.
 However, Manassa - Antonito contains both very wealthy and poor people as well.